Requirements on wagons

 - TSI Wagon, Commission regulation (EU) no. 2013/321, amended through regulations (EU) no. 1236/2013, and regulation (EU) no. 924/2015

-A standard wagon fulfils the all requirements according point 7.1.2. and appendix C of TSI Wagon and the relevant requirement of TSI Noise.
-Normally wagons of this category get an authorisation with mutual recognition.
-This means that an authorisation issued by one NSA in EU+ (EU+NO+CH) is enough for operation in all EU+-countries.
-Also standard wagons from the other OTIF-countries are authorised with mutual recognition for operation in all OTIF-countries (EU+NO+CH + South east Europe + Middle East + North Africa).
-The standard wagons are marked with "GE" (Go Everywhere).
-Old standard wagons had mutual recognition according to the COTIF-agreement with authorisation before July 2008.
+A wagon that fulfils all requirements according point 7.1.2. of TSI Wagon get an authorisation by ERA valid for EU+ (EU+NO+CH).
+Also wagons from the other OTIF-countries are authorised with mutual recognition for operation in all OTIF-countries (EU+NO+CH + South east Europe + Middle East + North Africa).
+Wagons that also fulfills appendix C in TSI Wagons are marked with "GE" (Go Everywhere).
+Old wagons had mutual recognition according to the COTIF-agreement with authorisation before July 2008.
 These wagons are marked "RIV" and they are still authorised for operation with mutual recognition.
 The standard wagons have ID-numbers beginning with "0", "1", "2" or "3".

 Wagons can be marked "CW" (Compatible With) in case at least one of three specific requirement of appendix C is not fulfilled (all other requirements i Annex C are fulfilled).
 These wagons have ID-numbers beginning with "4" or "8", but are mutually recognised if the requirements in 7.1.2 are fulfilled.

-Special-purpose wagon which do not fulfil the requirements of point 7.1.2 of TSI Wagon needs a specific authorisation for operation in Sweden.
-The authorisation issued by the Swedish Transport Agency is only valid in Sweden.
-The special-purpose wagons have ID-number beginning with "4" or "8".
+Wagons which do not fulfil the requirements of point 7.1.2 of TSI Wagon needs a specific authorisation for operation in Sweden.

 The Swedish Transport Agency and the European Rail Agency (ERA) have issued a number of technical documents and guide lines to facilitate the application of the TSIs and authorisation of rail vehicles.
 Below you find the guidelines regarding wagons.